-The White Seabass Grow Out Pens, at the beginning of "B" Dock are an ongoing research project at SWYC.
+The White Seabass Grow Out Pens, at the beginning of "B" Dock, are an ongoing research project at SWYC.
 Please do not open the pen covers or remove any of the fish.
-Each fish has a tracking chip implanted in their head and prior to placing them in the pens a total fish count is taken.
-Upon release, they are, again, counted.
+Each fish has a tracking chip implanted in their cheek and prior to placing them in the pens,a total fish count is taken.
+Upon release, they are counted again.
 Any disturbance of these pens will change the dynamics of the study.
 Thank you for your cooperation.

-In the early 1960s, to begin restoring fisheries that have been depleted by commercial over-fishing, the use of gillnets, and habitat loss, the California Department of Fish and Game instituted the Oceans Resources Enhancement & Hatchery Program (OREHP).
-As part of the state's new initiative, the Hubbs Sea World Research Institute built an experimental marine fish hatchery in Carlsbad, CA. This pilot project was created in order to determine the feasibility of culturing ecologically respectable white seabass in captivity as well as to assess the marketability of these fish.
+In the early 1960s, the California Department of Fish and Game instituted the Oceans Resources Enhancement & Hatchery Program (OREHP) to begin restoring fisheries that have been depleted by commercial over-fishing, the use of gillnets, and habitat loss.
+As part of the state's new initiative, the Hubbs Sea World Research Institute built an experimental marine fish hatchery in Carlsbad, CA. This pilot project was created in order to determine the feasibility of culturing ecologically respectable white seabass in captivity, as well as to assess the marketability of these fish.
 The white seabass was selected as the primary target species for this program due to both its popularity on dinner plates and its depleted status.

 The funding to support the majority of OREHP's stock enhancement research comes from the sale of recreational and commercial fishing licenses.

-Once the fingerlings reach 3 inches in length and are tagged, they are ready to be transported to Grow Out Facilities.
-Keeping to their natural hunting patterns, our white seabass are fed every three hours, with automatic feeders.
+Once the fingerlings reach three inches in length and are tagged, they are ready to be transported to Grow Out facilities.
+Keeping to their natural hunting patterns, our white seabass are fed every three hours with automatic feeders.

-In 3-4 months, the fish nearly quadruple in size; from approximately three inches to almost twelve!
+In three to four months, the fish nearly quadruple in size, from approximately three inches to almost twelve!
 Ten inches is the minimum size for release.
 Once the fish are released, they are free to grow and reproduce in the wild.

-In 1996, with the efforts of SWYC Anglers Bob Woodard, Paul Doster, Harry Okuda, Gene Geiger, Mark Francis, and serveral others, the White Seabass Grow Out Project for SWYC began.
+In 1996, with the efforts of SWYC Anglers Bob Woodard, Paul Doster, Harry Okuda, Gene Geiger, Mark Francis, and several others, the White Seabass Grow Out Project for SWYC began.
 Angler Paul Doster was involved in the installation and maintenance of the infrastructure and he also designed and installed the pump system, piping, and electrical requirements.
-Paul still maintains that equipment, as needed.
+Paul still maintains that equipment as needed.
 Several items were donated including the fiberglass tank for the fish.
-Angler, Gene Geiger is in charge of our Marine Life Enhancement Program and has managed this project since it's inception in 1996.
+Angler Gene Geiger is in charge of our Marine Life Enhancement Program and has managed this project since its inception more than a decade ago.